Arduino-IRremote/Arduino-IRremote/README.md

 ## New features with version 4.x
 - **Since 4.3 `IrSender.begin(DISABLE_LED_FEEDBACK)` will no longer work**, use `IrSender.begin(DISABLE_LED_FEEDBACK, 0)` instead.
-- New universal **Pulse Distance / Pulse Width decoder** added, which covers many previous unknown protocols.
+- New universal **Pulse Distance / Pulse Width / Pulse Distance Width decoder** added, which covers many previous unknown protocols.
 - Printout of code how to send received command by `IrReceiver.printIRSendUsage(&Serial)`.
 - RawData type is now 64 bit for 32 bit platforms and therefore `decodedIRData.decodedRawData` can contain complete frame information for more protocols than with 32 bit as before.
 - **Callback** after receiving a command - It calls your code as soon as a message was received.
 - Improved handling of `PULSE_DISTANCE` + `PULSE_WIDTH` protocols.
 - New FAST protocol.
-- Automatic printout of the **corresponding send function** with printIRSendUsage().
+- Automatic printout of the **corresponding send function** with `printIRSendUsage()`.

 #### Converting your 3.x program to the 4.x version
 - You must replace `#define DECODE_DISTANCE` by `#define DECODE_DISTANCE_WIDTH` (only if you explicitly enabled this decoder).